griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/03_understanding_tools.md

     ```

     !!!tip "What is "off_prompt"?"
-        **Important Note**: Griptape directs outputs from tool activities into short-term [TaskMemory](https://docs.griptape.ai/en/latest/griptape-framework/tools/task-memory/), keeping them 'off_prompt' and secure from the LLM.
+        **Important Note**: Griptape directs outputs from tool activities into short-term [TaskMemory](https://docs.griptape.ai/en/latest/griptape-framework/tools/task-memory/), keeping them 'off_prompt' and separate from the LLM.
+This makes it easy to work with big data securely and with low latency.
 To change this default for more direct interaction with the LLM, set the `off_prompt` parameter to `False`.
 This allows the LLM to access and respond to tool outputs directly.

+    !!!abstract "DateTime"
+        For more information on the DateTime tool, you can visit the [DateTime Tool Documentation](https://docs.griptape.ai/en/latest/griptape-tools/official-tools/date-time/).

 ### Try it again